-- shall produce to NSA upon service of the appropriate secondary order, and continue production on an ongoing daily basis thereafter for the duration of this order, unless otherwise ordered by the Court, an electronic copy of the following tangible things: all call-detail records or "telephony meta data" created by such companies as described above; - (2) With respect to any information the FBI receives as a result of this Order (information that is passed or "tipped" to it by NSA2), the FBI shall follow as minimization procedures the procedures set forth in The Intelligence Collection (October 31, 2003). - (3) With respect to the information that NSA receives as a result of this Order, NSA shall adhere to the following procedures: - A. The Director of NSA shall continue to maintain mandatory procedures to strictly control access to and use of the archived data collected pursuant to this Order.
-Any search or analysis of the data archive shall occur only after a particular known telephone number has been associated with specifically, access to the archived data shall occur only when NSA has identified a known telephone number for which, based on the factual and practical considerations of everyday life on which reasonable and prudent persons act,
+- shall produce to NSA upon service of the appropriate secondary order, and continue production on an ongoing daily basis thereafter for the duration of this order, unless otherwise ordered by the Court, an electronic copy of the following tangible things: all call detail records or "telephony metadata" created by such companies as described above; - (2) With respect to any information the FBI receives as a result of this Order (information that is passed or "tipped" to it by NSA), the FBI shall follow as minimization procedures the procedures set forth in The Attorney General's Guidelines for Domestic FBI Operations (September 29, 2008).

-$^{^2}$ The Court understands that NSA expects that it will continue to provide on average approximately three telephone numbers per day to the FBI.
+&lt;sup>2 The Court understands that NSA expects that it will continue to provide on average approximately three telephone identifiers per day to the FBI.